pawlaszczyk/fqlite/README.md

 To be done.

+# Prerequisites

+To run the tool you need at least a Java Runtime Environment 1.8 or higher.

 # Example Usage

-To run the *FQLite* in CLI mode the executable jar can normally be started with a double-click on the jar-archive file.
-If this does not work, since *javaw* is not linked correctly to files of ending *.jar*, you can use the command line as well:
+To run the *FQLite* in GUI mode the executable jar can normally be started with a double-click on the jar-archive file.
+If this does not work, since *javaw* is not linked correctly to *.jar* files, you can use the command line as well:

-$>java -jar fqlite.jar
+- $>java -jar fqlite.jar

+To run the *FQLite* from the command line you can use the following command:

-$>java -cp fqlite.jar fqlite.hsmw.de.RT <database.db>
+- $>java -cp fqlite.jar fqlite.hsmw.de.RT <database.db>